Focus on wellbeing

 - —actionable PERMA activities

 - focused around the PERMA pillars

-- and the importance of wellbeing for success
+- An article on the future of work and the importance of wellbeing for success

 - Links to purchase our wellbeing tools: